m3brown/click-clash/README.md

 # Click Clash

-A basic example of a websockets app, which simply tracks the number of times users click a button, and displays the live click counts to all visitors
+A basic example of a websockets app, which simply tracks the number of times users click a button, and displays the live click counts to all visitors.

 ## Installation